vast-community-hub/gemstone-gbs-examples/README.md

 <img alt="createInGemStone" src="assets/screenshots/createInGemStone.png">

-3. Now that the also exists on GemStone, here is the final magic:
+3. Now that the class also exists on GemStone, here is the final magic:

 ```Smalltalk
 "GemStone Set Up: